chrislemke/ChatFred/README.md

 - **Image size**: The size of the by DALL·E 2 generated image.
 Default: `512x512`.

 ## Safety best practices 🛡️
 Please refer to OpenAI's [safety best practices guide](https://platform.openai.com/docs/guides/safety-best-practices) for more information on how to use the API safely and what to consider when using it.
-Please also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).
+Also check out OpenAPI's [Usage policies](https://platform.openai.com/docs/usage-policies/usage-policies).

+## Contributing 🤝
+Please feel free to [open an issue](https://github.com/chrislemke/ChatFred/issues/new) if you have any questions or suggestions.
+Or participate in the [discussion](https://github.com/chrislemke/ChatFred/discussions).
+If you want to contribute, please read the [contribution guidelines](https://github.com/chrislemke/ChatFred/blob/main/CONTRIBUTING.md) for more information.

 ## What's next? 🚧
 Soon we will also implement the [Microsoft Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) to provide a broader choice of available services.